-7.2.1 Ecological Sensitivity

-- (a) Within the Area, Tai Ho Stream is one of the few remaining medium-sized natural streams of its kind in Hong Kong that supports a high diversity of freshwater and brackish-water fish in Hong Kong.
+- 7.2.1 Ecological Sensitivity - (a) Within the Area, Tai Ho Stream is one of the few remaining medium-sized natural streams of its kind in Hong Kong that supports a high diversity of freshwater and brackish-water fishes in Hong Kong.
 It was designated as a SSSI in 1999.
-The stream should be protected and conserved against developments unless it is needed to support the conservation of the features of special scientific interest in the SSSI, to maintain and protect the existing character of the SSSI, or for educational and research purposes. - (b) The Tai Ho Wan catchment is a well preserved rural coastal Hong Kong landscape, and is considered of high conservation value due to its high diversity of habitats and species, presence of species of conservation concern, high degree of naturalness and should be protected against any impact from development.
+The stream should be protected and conserved against developments unless the developments are needed to support the conservation of the features of special scientific interest in the SSSI, to maintain and protect the existing character of the SSSI, or for educational and research purposes.

+(b) The Tai Ho Wan catchment is a well preserved rural coastal landscape in Hong Kong.
+It is considered of high conservation value due to its high diversity of habitats and species, presence of species of conservation concern and high degree of naturalness, and should be protected against any impact from development.